chirimen-oh/chirimen/readme.md

-# CHIRIMEN for Raspberry Pi 3
+# CHIRIMEN for Raspberry Pi

-`CHIRIMEN for Raspberry Pi 3` is an IoT programing/prototyping environment for bigenners.
+`CHIRIMEN for Raspberry Pi` is an IoT programing/prototyping environment for bigenners.

 ![wallpaper](_gc/wallpaper/wallpaper-720P.png)

 Always under construction...

-# Version

-2019/08/01

 # How To Setup CHIRIMEN Environment on raspbian